IAmtarunKumar/Yummy/readme.md

   ```

   ## Usage
-  -Sign in or create an account to personalize your recipe recommendations.
+  - **Sign in or create an account to personalize your recipe recommendations.
-  -Explore recipes based on your preferences or search for specific cuisines, ingredients, or dietary requirements.
+  - **Explore recipes based on your preferences or search for specific cuisines, ingredients, or dietary requirements.
-  -Save your favorite recipes to your collection for quick access.
+  - **Save your favorite recipes to your collection for quick access.
-  -Rate and review recipes you've tried to help others discover great dishes.
+  - **Rate and review recipes you've tried to help others discover great dishes.
-  -Share your culinary creations and tips with the Yummy community.
+  - **Share your culinary creations and tips with the Yummy community.
-  -Contribute ingredient substitutions, modifications, and variations to enhance the recipes.
+  - **Contribute ingredient substitutions, modifications, and variations to enhance the recipes.

   ```bash
   # Example